-5.5 Market Share of Energy Star Gas Furnaces
+5.5.
+Market Share of Energy Star Gas Furnaces

 The project team continues to estimate the percentages of ENERGY STAR qualified gas furnaces sold in California.
-Figure 5-4 presents the percentage of ENERGY STAR qualified gas furnaces sold in California throughout 2000 and 2001.
+Figure 5-4 presents the percentage of ENERGY STAR qualified gas furnaces sold in California from 2000 through 2002.
 Figure 5-5 illustrates the percent of ENERGY STAR gas furnace sales by utility.
-As shown, the statewide market share of ENERGY STAR qualified gas furnace units increased from 2.4% in the first quarter to 12.7% by the end of 2001.
+As shown, the statewide market share of ENERGY STAR qualified gas furnace units increased from 2.4% in the first quarter of 2000 to 16.3% by the end of 2002.

-Table 5-2 illustrates state-level data for the market share of ENERGY STAR qualified gas furnace units both annually and by quarter.
-Additionally, Table 5-3 shows the same data broken out by utility/region.
+Table 5-3 illustrates state-level data for the market share of ENERGY STAR qualified gas furnace units both annually and by quarter.
+Additionally, Table 5-4 shows the same data broken out by utility/region.